VoTuan0512/Challenging-in-free-time/README.md

-* This is how I prove my ability to perform SQL.
+* This is how I prove my ability to perform SQL using Azure Data Studio.

 * You can visit [here](https://github.com/VoTuan0512/My-ability-to-perform-SQL/blob/master/Fresh%20Segments.ipynb) for more details.